HofmaDresu/Blog/_drafts/android-camera2-trials-and-tribulations.md

 All code for this post is available on <a href="https://github.com/HofmaDresu/AndroidCamera2Sample" target="_blank" rel="noopener">GitHub</a>.
 I recommend downloading a copy to follow along on your own.
 I will include relevent code samples in this post, but I think it's helpful to see everything together as well.

+> Disclaimer: I've tried to make this sample as complete and usable as possible, but I definitely could have missed edge cases.
+You should test against many devices, especially making sure to hit both Samsung and non-Samsung phones as there can be odd camera differences between them.
+If you find a case I missed I'd love to hear about it so I can update this post.
+Feel free to tweet me <a href="https://www.twitter.com/{{ site.twitter_username| cgi_escape | escape }}" target="_blank">@{{site.twitter_username}}</a>

 ### Existing Resources

 Before we get started, I wanted to call out the existing resources I found during my search.
 Both Xamarin and Google provide sample projects for rear-camera picture and rear-camera video.
 The links in the table below will bring you to the various projects: